RafiKueng/FSMlens/docs/howto_git.md

     note: you can type as long as you wish, and even press enter, as long as you dont close the `""`.

+7. repeat 4-7 until finished working, commit often!!
+    * don't never ever make backups like `file1.java.backup`
+    * keep all your data in the repro folder and don't copy paste from other places...
-7. (repeat 4-7 until finished working, commit often!! don`t never ever make backups like `file1.java.backup`, thats why we use a version controll system. use branches and commits instead!!)
+    thats why we use a version control system. use branches and commits instead!!

 7. once finished with your changes, and everything compiles, runs correctly, put it back to the master branch. please keep the master branch clean, only finished / working / compiling stuff should be inside.